yeslogic/prince-docs/docs/javascript.md

     Prince.addEventListener("complete", logPageCount, false);
 ```
-See also [The "Two-Pass" Solution](cookbook.md#the-two-pass-solution) for another use of accessing document properties after the document conversion has finished.
+See also [The "Multi-Pass" Solution](cookbook.md#the-multi-pass-solution) for another use of accessing document properties after the document conversion has finished.

 ### The Prince Object